 So….what’s your favourite at Chinese restaurants?? – Nagi

 PS The photo below is a complete fabrication.
-I would never help myself to such a tiny serving.
+I would never help myself to such a tiny serving of Chinese Beef with Honey Black Pepper Sauce.
 I just wanted to use those cute Chinese dishes!

 - 3 tbsp soy sauce

 - 2 tbsp Chinese cooking wine or dry sherry (or substitute with chicken or beef stock)

 - 2 tbsp water

 - 1 tsp roughly crushed black pepper (or ½ tsp freshly ground pepper)

 - 1½ tbsp peanut oil (or vegetable or canola oil)

 - 1 small onion, sliced (or ½ large onion)